python-pytorchHow can I use Python PyTorch with CUDA?

 device = torch.device("cuda")

-This code sets the device to be used for computations to cuda
+This code sets the device to be used for computations to cuda.

 Finally, one must also ensure that the CUDA-enabled GPU is correctly detected by PyTorch.
-This is done by setting the CUDA_VISIBLE_DEVICES
+This is done by setting the CUDA_VISIBLE_DEVICES environment variable to the index of the GPU to be used.

 Example code